ahmadexp/MiSTer_DB9/_Splitter_DB9MD/readme.md

-Cores adaptados a joysticks DB9 Mega Drive/Genesis y splitter de Antonio Villena.

-Hay que activar desde el menú de cada core la opción: Serial SNAC DB9MD ya que por defecto está en off.

-Es posible manejar también con el mando Genesis/Mega Drive el menú principal y el de los cores, para ello es necesario sustituir menu.rbf y MiSTer del raíz de la SD por los que hay aquí.

-Para acceder al menú OSD con el mando DB9 presionar Start + C.

-Adapted cores to DB9 Mega Drive/Genesis joysticks with splitter by Antonio Villena.
+Adapted MiSTer FPGA cores to the DB9 original Mega Drive/Genesis joysticks.

 You have to activate from the menu of each kernel the option: Serial SNAC DB9MD since by default it is off.

-It is also possible to manage the main menu and the kernel menu with the Genesis/Mega Drive command, for this it is necessary to change menu.rbf and MiSTer from the root of the SD for those found here.
+It is also possible to control the main menu and the kernel menu with the Genesis/Mega Drive joystick, for this it is necessary to change menu.rbf and MiSTer from the root of the SD for those found here.

-To access the OSD menu with the DB9 command press Start + C.
+To access the OSD menu with the DB9 joystick press buttons Start + C.

+SOURCES:

 MiSTer
 https://github.com/Miguel-T80c/Main_MiSTer/tree/SNAC_controller_funcionality_in_menu